magomimmo/modern-cljs/doc/second-edition/tutorial-22.md

 the `setState()` function.

-The `setState()` function is indirectly called the very first time, via the `loadCommentsFromServer()` function, in the body of the `componentDidMount()`. `componentDidMount()` function is called only once, immediately after the component has been mounted in the DOM buy the `ReactDOM.render` function.
-Then, `setState()` is indirectly called every 2 seconds (i.e. pollInterval), by passing to it the array of comments got by polling the server via ajax.
+The `setState()` function is indirectly called the very first time, via the `loadCommentsFromServer()` function, in the body of `componentDidMount()`.
+The `componentDidMount()` function is called only once, immediately after the component has been mounted in the DOM by the `ReactDOM.render` function.
+Then, `setState()` is indirectly called every 2 seconds (i.e. pollInterval), by passing to it the array of comments obtained by polling the server via ajax.

 If you heard that React implements *one-way data flow* communication model between data and User Interfaces, this is what they mean: